Toxicity and Complications of Breast Implants - Personal Stories of Healing

 favorable to the plaintiffs and often carrying cash awards in the

 millions of dollars?for science and industry.
-Manufacturers have

 threatened to stop producing heart valves, shunts and other vital